SofiMarcos/ChickPopGen/steps.md

 ## B) OPTION
 Using BCFtools from SAMtools.
 Can be single- and multi-sample calling

-1- Generate VCF containing genotype likelihoods for one or multiple alignement files:
+1- Pile up reads to generate a VCF file containing genotype likelihoods for one or multiple alignement files:
 ```
 bcftools mpileup -C 50 -q -Q -Ou -f reference.fa.fai -r mapped_reads.bam mapped_reads2.bam mapped_reads3.bam
 ```